-Since the 1950s, China’s mortality rate has declined steadily from 23 in 1000 in 1950 to 6.2 in 1000 in 2001.
+Since the 1950s, China’s from 23 in 1000 in 1950 to 6.2 in 1000 in 2001.
 And while its birth rate initially surged, from the early 1970s, the birth rate declined dramatically in response to various factors, particularly the famous one-child policy.

 China’s declining fertility rate is also a concern.
-Despite the government loosening controls over family planning, fertility plummeted from 2018 reaching a historical low of 1.15 children per woman in 2021.
-High housing prices, expensive education and women’s job insecurity after giving birth are all factors in the falling fertility rate.
+Despite the government loosening controls over family planning, fertility plummeted from 2018 reaching a historical low of 1.15 children per woman in 2021. after giving birth are all factors in the falling fertility rate.
 Demographers believe fertility will decline further in 2022 because of COVID-19 and the government’s strict COVID zero policy.

 Falling fertility, peaking population

 By 2100, UN estimates show 100 working-age Chinese will have to support as many as 103 dependents (83 elderly and 20 young people).